alexandru/alexn.org/_posts/2022-04-29-free-speech.md

 I'm a child of communism, I'm an Eastern European.
 And even after the Soviets invaded us, forcing us to be part of the Warsaw Pact, we've always looked towards the West, dreaming that one day we'll adopt the Western values.
 It pains me to see the most sacred of all Western values, freedom of speech, being sacrificed on the progressive altar in order to *"save democracy"*.
 When former US president, Barack Obama, asks social networks to apply censorship, what he fails to mention is that democracy is on a decline, not because of fake news, or of hate speech, but rather because state institutions have been completely incompetent in the last decade or so, driving people to seek an alternative authority.
 And now US progressives are making a plea to Big Tech for more censorship because the state is inconvenienced by that pesky First Amendment.
 As I write this, the US is even creating a *"Ministry of Truth"* for policing wrongthink on the Internet.

 Big Tech is US-based, plus whatever liberties the US nullifies, the rest of the Western world follows.
 And if people want to save democracy via censorship, I'm afraid we won't be left with a democracy that's worth saving.

+## What speech?

+*"Free speech"* isn't *"unrestricted"* speech.
+This is usually a straw man argument.

+Even US's law has [anti-defamation](https://en.wikipedia.org/wiki/Defamation) laws (which don't help to protect the victims of Internet mobs), and incitement to violence isn't allowed, although incitement to violence can be abused too, and personally I don't think that shouting "Fire!" in a crowded theater should be punishable by law — but that's not what I'd like to talk about.

+In this article, I'm using US's First Amendment as a case study only, comparing it with Europe, and also making an argument that many people would like censorship that goes above and beyond the law.
+I'm also making a case that, as soon as you criminalize *"hate speech"*, then free speech no longer exist, and that democracy and secularism cannot survive without it.

 ## Words